opHASnoNAME/docker-swarm-vagrant/README.md

 # Docker Swarm Vagrant

+## What is included

+- Ubuntu 18.04
+- Docker-CE
-Vagrantfile to setup a Docker Swarm with 1 Manager and 2 Worker nodes on Ubuntu 18.04 Bionic
+- Ready to use Docker Swarm with 1 Manager and 2 Workers
+- GlusterFS Server
+- Avahi Daemon